 Definitions of radicalisation and extremism, and indications of vulnerability to radicalisation are in our Safeguarding Policy.

 If you have concerns relating to the actions or behaviour of a member of staff which could suggest that she/he is unsuitable to work with children, you should report this to the Head Teacher in confidence the same day.
-You should report to the CEO of the Xavier Catholic Education Trust, Ani McGill if the concern relates to the Head Teacher.
+You should report to the CEO of the Xavier Catholic Education Trust, James Kibble if the concern relates to the Head Teacher.